AtsushiSuzuki/node-clr/readme.md

 - `options` {Object}
 	- `assemblies` {Array} - An array of assembly name (partial name, full name or absolute path to .dll/.exe).
 	  Defaults to `['mscorlib', 'System', 'System.Core']`.
-	- `global` {Boolean} - if `true`, CLR global namespace objects are injected into javascript global object.
+	- `global` {boolean} - if `true`, CLR global namespace objects are injected into javascript global object.
 	  Defaults to `true`.